-Given the wide range of construction projects, the SMP needed to provide an appropriate level of structure while maintaining an inherent amount of flexibility to account for site-specific conditions.
-Antea Group sought input from representatives of various stakeholders, including the Engineering Department and their contracted design engineers, the Environmental Department, and construction managers in the Operations Department.
+Given the wide range of construction projects, the SMP needed to provide an appropriate level of structure while maintaining a degree of flexibility needed to account for site-specific conditions.
+Antea Group sought input from representatives of various stakeholders, including the client's engineering department and their contracted design engineers, the environmental department, and construction managers in operations.
 Additionally, input was obtained from track construction firms to ensure that practices outlined in the SMP did not have detrimental effects on construction progress.

 A programmatic approach was incorporated into the SMP development, ensuring a uniform and consistent practice was incorporated into all construction projects.

-Key components of the SMP include a flexible soil sampling plan that takes into account land use and risk, collection of representative soil samples for analytical testing, and a streamlined summary report for the Engineering Department.
-A ballast evaluation is also conducted to determine if slag ballast is present as a potential source of metals contamination.
-If soil impacts are reported in excess of applicable regulatory limits, a framework was developed to assist in the development of a remediation strategy, which may include contaminant modeling, supplemental sampling for delineation of impacts, waste characterization, and evaluation of disposal and treatment alternatives.
+Key components of the SMP include a flexible soil sampling plan that takes into account land use and risk, collection of representative soil samples for analytical testing, and a streamlined summary report for the engineering department.
+A ballast evaluation was also conducted to determine if slag ballast was present as a potential source of metals contamination.
+In cases where soil impacts were reported in excess of applicable regulatory limits, a framework was developed to assist in the development of a remediation strategy, including contaminant modeling, supplemental sampling for delineation of impacts, waste characterization, and evaluation of disposal and treatment alternatives.

 Learn more about our work in the railroad industry.